playjoa/Unity-IAP-System-With-ScriptableObject-Products/README.md

 <strong> - Obs: </strong> Tested with "com.unity.purchasing": "3.2.3"!

-## Create your custom products
-- Make your custom type of product types!
 ### Easily create custom products
 - Make your custom type of product!
 - Easily create custom views for your products to be displayed in game!